Adolis García Player Props: Rangers vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Red Sox have the 20th-ranked team ERA across all league pitching staffs (4.39).
+- The Red Sox have the 19th-ranked team ERA among all league pitching staffs (4.41).

 © 2023 Data Skrive.
 All rights reserved.